Bolwl/Growtopia-AI-Captcha/README.md

 ## Solver Speed
 Captchas are solved in 0-1.4 seconds.

+## Success Rate
+Captchas are solved with 99.9% accuracy.

 ## How to purchase?
 <b>Dm Bolwl#9999 on discord to purchase key.</b>